 Passing your New Jersey road test is one of the last things you’ll do before getting your driver’s license.
 While it can be daunting, knowing what to expect is one of the best things you can do to prepare.

 But there’s no need to worry.
 In this guide, we’ll go through everything you need to know to pass the road test in New Jersey and begin enjoying the freedom that a license offers!

 Before you begin the process of applying for or scheduling your road test, you’ll want to make sure that you’ve completed all the necessary requirements.
 If you’ve never had a license before, you will have to go through a version of the New Jersey Graduated Driver License program.

 The Graduated Driver License program consists of three main parts:

-When you’re finally ready to take your New Jersey road test, you will need to schedule an appointment online at the MVC.
+When you’re finally ready to take your road test, you will need to schedule an appointment online at the NJ MVC.
 Walk-ins are not allowed.
 You can find a list of testing locations that are currently open here.

 You’ll also need to be accompanied by a properly licensed adult when you go to take your road test.
 They will have to either drive your vehicle to the testing area or supervise you while you drive.
 However, they will not be allowed in the vehicle while the test is taking place.